-- Starting Wednesday, April 15, 2020, maximum ridership per bus will be reduced to 8 passengers in order to allow for the maximum distance between riders.
+- Maximum ridership per bus remains at 8 passengers in order to allow for the maximum distance between riders.

-- The Provincial Government now recommends that all transit users wear a fabric face covering other than under the following circumstances: Face coverings should not be placed on or used by children under the age of two; anyone who has trouble breathing; and anyone who is unable to remove it without assistance.
+- All transit users are now required to wear a fabric face covering other than under the following circumstances: Face coverings should not be placed on or used by children under the age of two; anyone who has trouble breathing; and anyone who is unable to remove it without assistance.